kashyap2702/k1/README.md

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
+[image2]: ./examples/center.jpg "center"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
+[image3]: ./examples/l1.jpg "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
+[image4]: ./examples/l2.jpg "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
+[image5]: ./examples/l3.jpg "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model